ntgptit/repeatwise/00_docs/01-business-analysis/use-cases/UC-002-user-login.md

 ## 1. Brief Description

-Registered user logs into RepeatWise system using email and password, receiving access token and refresh token for authenticated sessions.
+Registered user logs into RepeatWise system using username or email and password, receiving access token and refresh token for authenticated sessions.

 ## 2. Actors